 Then she said, "Just imagine an atom is a tiny solar system."

 "Right," Mandy agreed, "only instead of a sun in the center, an atom has a nucleus (NOO-klee-us).
-A nucleus is just a special word for the center of something.
+Nucleus is a special word for the center of something.
 It's used in science for atoms, as well as some other things."

 "Let me find a picture," Mandy suggested, "to show you what we think an atom looks like, so you can imagine it in your head."
 She reached for the iPad and opened it up.